mbucheg/Tasks/questions_day_07.md

 ### Q6
 **Why is STR variation relevant to health and disease?** \
 STRs make up approximately 3% of the human genome and contribute significantly to human genetic variation due to their high mutation rates.
-STRs are also implicated in various diseases.
+STRs are also connected to various diseases.
 One well-known example is Fragile X syndrome, which is caused by trinucleotide repeat expansions.
 STRs can influence phenotypes through multiple mechanisms, including effects on gene function and regulation (such as DNA hypermethylation and transcription factor binding) as well as through transcribed and translated repeat elements: for instance, impacting alternative splicing, or leading to toxic RNA and protein aggregates.

 ### Q7
 **What are some of the challenges in analysing STRs from NGS data?** \
-The number of informative reads is reduced due to the fact that short reads often do not span entire repeats.
-Additionally, STR variations can have large INDELs that can be hard to align to a reference genome.
+STRs are often longer than standard read lengths, which reduces the number of informative reads, as short reads often do not span the entire repeat region.
+Additionally, STR variations can involve large insertions or deletions (INDELs), which are difficult to align accurately to a reference genome, increasing mapping bias toward shorter alleles.
+As with any PCR amplification, stutter noise can occur, leading to incorrect estimation of repeat lengths.

 Second, read the following sections of the [paper describing GangSTR](https://academic.oup.com/nar/article/47/15/e90/5518310):
 * Abstract